rajasinghroot/laravel-10-cashier-stripe/README.md

 ## About Application
    - This application has been implemented for the demo purpose.
-It contains simple checkout functionality with stripe payment (Laravel Cashier Stripe).
+It contains simple checkout functionality with stripe payment (Laravel Cashier Stripe) in "Laravel 10"

 ## Application setup in localhost/server